LevAvdoshin/Brand-myTruv/README.md

   - **What it is:** How we frame myTruv in the market and in people’s heads.
   - **What’s inside:**
     - Positioning statement.
-    - What we stand against (heavy budgeting, guilt‑driven gamification, dashboards overload).
+    - What we stand against (heavy budgeting, guilt‑driven gamification, dashboard overload).
-    - How we’re different: one score, one scroll, calm explanations, behavior autopilot, fluctuating‑income‑friendly.
+    - How we’re different: one score, one scroll, calm explanations, AI behavior autopilot, works with fluctuating income.
     - Functional + emotional benefits.
   - **Use when:**
     - Writing pitches, decks, “What is myTruv?” explainers.